fredleger/fredleger/README.md

 ### Hi there 👋

+Frederic Leger (he|his), French DevOps and containers specialist.
+DevOps coach and teacher.
+Eternal learner, dad and traveler ...

+- 🔭 I’m currently working for webofmars.com
+- 🌱 I’m currently learning CNCF landscape
+- 👯 I’m looking to collaborate on CNCF projects / CaaS | KaaS implementations
+- ⚡ Fun fact: I *do* differenciate voices of famous people (actors, singers etc...) even when most people won't.
+So please don't change the voices of actors when doing dubbing or it will make me mad !!!

 <!--
 **fredleger/fredleger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.